alexeiva/Arsenal/README.md

 #### Open-source font by [Andrij Shevchenko](1)

-In 2011 Andrej Shevchenko's entry became a winner of [Ukrainian Type Design Competition 'Mystetsky Arsenal][2]' in which three main criteria were sought for: being contemporary, bussinesslike, Ukrainian.
+In 2011 Andrij's typeface became a winner of [Ukrainian Type Design Competition 'Mystetsky Arsenal][2]' in which three main criteria were sought for: being zeitgeist, practical, and Ukrainian.
+Andrij's winning entry was crowned Arsenal and made publicly available.

-Arsenal is a semi-grotesque with traditional lettershapes.
-It is primarily designed for body text, and intended for business usage.
+Arsenal is a semi-grotesque with traditional forms.
+It is primarily designed for body text and intended for various professional communication.
+Its special qualities of letter shapes and subtle contrast modulation articulate grace and expressivity.
+Arsenal's somewhat lyrical sentiment abides to the Ukrainian nature of the font.

 Design Features: